GIScience/gis-training-resource-center/_sources/content/GIS_AA/en_qgis_cyclone_trigger_madagascar.md

     * The input cyclone track is buffered to create an estimated zone of impact.
 The buffer is dissolved to generate a single polygon representing the exposed cyclone area.
 This layer serves as the base for subsequent exposure calculations.

 2. Administrative Units Affected
-    * The buffered cyclone area is intersected with Admin 2 boundaries to extract the exposed districts.
-These are further linked with Admin 1 regions using the Admin 1 names attribute to structure exposed districts by region.
+    * The buffered cyclone area is intersected with district (Admin 2) boundaries to extract the exposed districts.
+These are further linked with regions (Admin 1) using the region (Admin 1) names attribute to structure exposed districts by region.
 This hierarchy is used for reporting and map layout purposes.

 3. Population Impact
     * The model uses the population raster to calculate zonal statistics over the exposed districts.
 This determines the total population per district and the exposed population, which is then exported to a table.